CLSherrod/clsherrod.github.io/_drafts/review/2011-01-18-left-testical-money-magnet.md

   was Roy H. Williams best known for being the wizard of ads.
 Writing great ads for really big clients.
 He asked some people to come up with [...]
 ---
-<p>This is a good story so stick with me here.</p>
+This is a good story so stick with me here.

-<p>Last night I went to the Internet Marketing Party here in Austin.
-Pretty cool group of marketers.</p>
+Last night I went to the Internet Marketing Party here in Austin.
+Pretty cool group of marketers.

-<p>The guest speaker was Roy H. Williams best known for being the wizard of ads.
-Writing great ads for really big clients.</p>
+The guest speaker was Roy H. Williams best known for being the wizard of ads.
+Writing great ads for really big clients.

-<p>He asked some people to come up with an outrageous sentence and he would spin it into an ad.</p>
+He asked some people to come up with an outrageous sentence and he would spin it into an ad.

-<p>David Gonzalez one of the founders of the Internet Marketing Party came up with the best sentence that got a massive reaction from the crowd.</p>
+David Gonzalez one of the founders of the Internet Marketing Party came up with the best sentence that got a massive reaction from the crowd.

-<p>David said "My left testical is a money magnet".
-After the roar of laughter died down Roy spun it into a great ad.</p>
+David said "My left testical is a money magnet".
+After the roar of laughter died down Roy spun it into a great ad.

-<p>My biggest takeaway from the night is since there are so many people talking in the world everyone has difficulty focusing and ignore most everything.
-You'll only be heard if you are saying something new, surprising or different.</p>
+My biggest takeaway from the night is since there are so many people talking in the world everyone has difficulty focusing and ignore most everything.
+You'll only be heard if you are saying something new, surprising or different.

-<p>Go out there and be different.
+Go out there and be different.
 Which is really just being yourself.
 Do it your way and do it from the heart.
-Don't be like everyone else.</p>
+Don't be like everyone else.

-<p>In Austin check out the group at <a href="http://www.meetup.com/internetmarketingparty/" rel="nofollow">http://www.meetup.com/internetmarketingparty/</a></p>
+In Austin check out the group at <a href="http://www.meetup.com/internetmarketingparty/" rel="nofollow">http://www.meetup.com/internetmarketingparty/</a></p>